wixplosives/stylable.io/docs/getting-started/install-configure.md

 For the `<project-name>` placeholder above, replace with the name of your project.
 Once you run the command, a directory with that same name is created.
 Go to that directory and run `npm start` to view the project in a browser, or `npm run build` to build your project's target code.

-The project includes several basic components and **Stylable** stylesheets which have the suffix `.st.css`.
+The project includes several basic components and **Stylable** stylesheets with the suffix `.st.css`.

 ## Install Stylable to work with an existing project